African Meeting House

 the nineteenth century.

-post-and-beam building dates from about 1827, when it was a church, a
+post-and-beam building dates from c1827, when it was a church, a

 school for African children, and a meeting house.